root-project/root/README/ReleaseNotes/v616/index.md

     - return the indices which represent all unique n-tuple combinations of the elements of a given vector.
   - Add `Intersect` helper: return the intersection of elements of two RVecs.
   - Add `Nonzero` helper: return the indices of the elements which are not zero
-  - Add `Reverse` helepr: return copy of reversed RVec.
+  - Add `Reverse` helper: return copy of reversed RVec.
   - Add `Sort` helper: return copy of vector with elements sorted in ascending order (also according to a user defined predicate)
   - Add `Take` helper which can:
     - return elements of a RVec at given indices.